Rise in children getting treatment for eating disorders, psychiatrists warn

 “This is a warning that we gave three years ago and it beggars belief that nothing has changed.

-“Admissions have been sharply rising since even before the pandemic, under-19s now account for 30% of hospital stays for eating disorders, with no sign of abating.
+“Admissions have been sharply rising since even before the pandemic, under-19s now account for 30 per cent of hospital stays for eating disorders, with no sign of abating.

 “We know that delays cause patients to become even more unwell, with potentially life-threatening consequences.